AP Studio Art - Drawing

 Each week, students will be required to photograph their final work and share it in our private google plus group.

-The CONCENTRATION PORTFOLIO: The artists develop their own theme and ideation then explore it in depth through 15 individual pieces.
-You must also create a written statement of intent and a description of their Concentration portfolio pieces in their digital exam submission.
+The Sustained Investigation PORTFOLIO: The artists develop their own theme and ideation then explore it in depth through 15 individual pieces.
+You must also create a written statement of intent and a description of their portfolio pieces in their digital exam submission.

-The Concentration Portfolio is arranged in digital format in April.
+The Portfolio is arranged in digital format in April.
 The College Board provides an online template for you to fill with your digital images.
-When complete, you submit it to the College Board by the May 2019 deadline.
+When complete, you submit it to the College Board by the May 2021 deadline.

 Basic Course Structure: